sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 ```

 And now we can go to work making the necessary modifications to our new
 `command` blueprint.
-The first thing we'll do is create the executable command
+We'll first create the executable command that, by
-which, by convention, is usually stored in the `bin` directory of a
+convention, is usually stored in the `bin` directory of a distribution.
-distribution.

 ### Modifying Your Blueprint Copy